mayyas-nakhli/noon-forecast/README.md

 ## Challenge Description

 The challenge was to build a weather app using a free weather API.
-The API used for this project is [Open-Meteo](https://open-meteo.com).
+The API used for this project is [WeatherAPI](https://www.weatherapi.com/my/).
 The candidate had the freedom to choose the platform (iOS or Android) based on their development workstation's operating system (Windows/Linux or macOS).
 The UI and scope of the project were left for the candidate to decide.

 ## Features

-- Fetches weather data from the Open-Meteo API.
+- Fetches weather data from the Weather API.
 - Displays current weather information such as temperature, weather condition, humidity, wind speed, etc.
 - Supports viewing weather data for different locations.
 - Provides a user-friendly interface to navigate and interact with the app.